widzthedvloper/ruby_linter/README.md

 - Clone the repo:--> git clone https://github.com/widzthedvloper/ruby_linter.git
 - cd ruby_linter
 - type ruby ./bin/main.rb  bad_ruby.rb or ruby ./bin/main.rb  good_ruby.rb to use the linter on those files in the repo or provide a path to your own ruby file.

+## RSPEC test

+- Type rspec in the root directory to test my methods.

 ## Authors